CLS Video Series: Busting Accessibility Myths and others

 This video series features insights into digital accessibility and common myths.

 Welcome to the CLS video series.
-This growing collection of video shorts and articles is designed to engage and inform, breaking down common misconceptions and providing the facts you need to understand why accessibility matters.
+This collection of video shorts and articles is designed to engage and inform, breaking down common misconceptions and providing the facts you need to understand why accessibility matters.
 Please share widely.

 How an Accident Led Tammy to Rely on Digital Accessibility